 New York imposes a strict time frame on those wishing to file a wage and hour claim.
 The quicker you take action, the better your chances of recovering the money you are entitled to.
 Consulting with an attorney should be the first step you take toward filing your claim.

-Call a Rochester Employment Law Attorney Right Away
+Call The Glennon Law Firm, P.C.
+Right Away

 Not only is it frustrating to lose out on money you deserve, it can seriously impact your life.
 We know how important it is to obtain justice and are prepared to go the extra mile on your behalf.